kakun45/aws-presigned-link/README.md

 ## Conclusion
 This take-home assignment utilizes AWS services such as S3, SES, and Lambda to implement a secure video clip download system.
 By following the outlined steps and customizing the solution based on your specific requirements, you can create a functional system that allows authorized recipients to securely download video clips.
 Remember to consider security best practices and implement necessary measures to protect the video clips and ensure that only authorized individuals can access them.

-My emplimentation is deployed at https://aws-presigned-link.vercel.app/  All Right Reserved.
+My implementation is deployed at https://aws-presigned-link.vercel.app/  All Right Reserved.
 Xeniya Shoiko